trulience/public/reactjs/trulience-ai/README.md

 This application can be run as a standalone app or integrated into an iframe.

 ### Run the following commands to get it working

-Go to the project directory
+Go to the project directory:
 ```
 cd trulience-ai
 ```